Attendance and Punctuality

 NOTE: The total number of days an employee is unavailable for work as scheduled and the total number of occurrences are considered when applying discipline.
 While an absence refers to a single failure to be at work, an occurrence may cover consecutive absent days when an employee is out for the same reason.
 For example, an employee may be at Step 1 due to have 6 absences but only have 3 occurrences due to being out 2 consecutive days each time.

 When an employee has been previously counseled under the Progressive Discipline Policy and/or the Performance Accountability and Commitment Policy, the totality of the circumstances will be assessed when determining further action.
 For example, if an employee has received a written discipline warning for unprofessional behavior and later receives four occurrences, they would be placed on a final written warning.
-The supervisor must consult with their HR Consultant prior to implementing disciplinary action.
+The supervisor must consult with their Engagement Consultant prior to implementing disciplinary action.

 New Hire Orientation